koii-network/docs/programDev/Program/MigrateProgram.md

 So, why not bring your favorite Solana programs to Koii now?

-**Note:** Due to the numerous features added on top of Solana, maintaining synchronization with the original Solana chain has become increasingly challenging.
-As a result, Koii has stopped updating at Solana's **V1.14.19 mainnet beta version**:
+**Note:** Due to the numerous features added on top of Solana, to ensure KOII remains highly stable, we are currently aligned with Solana's stable version, **V1.14.19 mainnet beta.**

 You can refer to [Solana V1.14.19 Release](https://github.com/solana-labs/solana/releases/tag/v1.14.19).